Instead, be kind to each other, tender-hearted, forgiving one another, just as God through Christ has forgiven you. Ephesian 4:32

 Kindness counters racism, bridges generational divides, and offers the opportunity to build new relationships.

 Since moving to the South I have become aware of racial differences I had previously been ignorant of.
 Here the cultural lines are drawn, and we all know what is “appropriate”.
 Politeness is expected, but be ready for the cold shoulder from an individual on either side of the spectrum.
 It’s racism on a civilized level, and oh how I despise it.
-I am speaking in a general sense of course; the expectant coldshoulder is not always the case.
-Community events and also churches bring families together, and in doing so provides a commonality between black and white, Anglo and Latino, etc. I have tried to counter the awkwardness of this socio-cultural attitude by being the first to smile and begin a conversation.
+I am speaking in a general sense of course; the expectant cold-shoulder is not always the case.
+Community events and also churches bring families together, and in doing so provides a commonality between those of differing nationalities.
+I’ve tried to counter the awkwardness of this socio-cultural attitude by being the first to smile and begin a conversation.
 Sometimes I receive coldness, but often my smiles are returned.
 Strangely enough, I’ve gained much on being the first to smile.
 My attempt to counter racism has enabled me to overcome anxieties I’ve always struggled with when it comes to interacting with any strangers.
-Now I try to smile and interact with everyone, to give them a nudge that says, its ok to smile back and be yourself.
+Now I try to smile and interact with everyone, to give them a nudge that says, it’s ok to smile back and be yourself.

 “A good character is the best tombstone.
 Those who loved you and were helped by you will remember you when forget-me-nots have withered.
 Carve your name on hearts, not on marble.” ~ Charles H. Spurgeon

-Offer others the security to be kind themselves by risking your feelings and giving the first smile.
+We can offer others the security to be kind themselves by risking your feelings and giving the first smile.
 Make conversation with the quiet mom in your kindergarten’s class, and make sure to say hello to the receptionist in your office building.
-When someone cuts you off, brake and honk, but let them go with a prayer for safety and not the anger which will root bitterness in your heart.
+When someone cuts you off, brake and honk if you need too, but let them go with a prayer for safety and not the anger which will root bitterness in your heart.
 Be kind because the world is brighter when you smile and because chances are, your heart will be brighter when you give and forgive.
-We may not have much of a say in the fate of our country or the fate of the world, but we have a say in the way we affect others in our lives.
+We may not have much of a say in the fate of our country or the fate of the world, but we have a say in the way we affect others.
 I like what Adam Lindsay Gordon had to say about life.
 “Life is mostly froth and bubble, Two things stand like stone, Kindness in another’s trouble, Courage in your own.”